 Primary Care Provider (PCP) - Your primary care provider is the doctor or other provider you see first for most health problems.
 He or she makes sure you get the care you need to keep you healthy.
 He or she also may talk with other doctors and health care providers about your care and refer you to them.
-In many

-Medicare health plans, you must see your primary care provider before you see any other health care provider.
+In many Medicare health plans, you must see your primary care provider before you see any other health care provider.
 See Chapter 3, Section 2.1 for information about Primary Care Providers.

 Prior Authorization - Approval in advance to get services or certain drugs that may or may not be on our formulary.
-For Medicare Cost Plans, some in-network medical services are covered only if your doctor or other network provider gets "prior authorization" from our plan.
-In a Medicare Cost Plan, you need prior authorization to obtain out-of-network services.
+In the network portion of a PPO, some in-network medical services are covered only if your doctor or other network provider gets "prior authorization" from our plan.
+In a PPO, you do not need prior authorization to obtain out-of-network services.
+However, you may want to check with the plan before obtaining services from out-of-network providers to confirm that the service is covered by your plan and what your cost-sharing responsibility is.
 Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4.
 Some drugs are covered only if your doctor or other network provider gets "prior authorization" from us.
 Covered drugs that need prior authorization are marked in the formulary.